firmai/awesome-google-colab/README.md

 * if there are no data or descriptive text in the notebooks.
 * the code throws out errors.

-Apart from the colab-enabled repositories shown here, you can also run github jupyter notebooks directly on Google Colaboratory using CPU/GPU/TPU runtimes by replacing https://github.com in the URL by https://colab.research.google.com/github/.
+Apart from the colab-enabled repositories listed below, you can also with a bit of work run github jupyter notebooks directly on Google Colaboratory using CPU/GPU/TPU runtimes by replacing https://github.com in the URL by https://colab.research.google.com/github/.
 No local installation of Python is required.
+Of course, these notebooks would have to be adapted to ingest the necessary data and modules.

 </br>